 Key issues for Kansans—public education, a balanced budget, health care—are key issues for Cindy Holscher, and her collaborative work style has contributed to significant progress on those issues since she joined the Kansas House.
-When the Legislature stalled over taxes, budget and school funding, Cindy reached across the aisle and helped formed the House Bipartisan Women’s Caucus.
+When the Legislature stalled over taxes, budget and school funding, Cindy reached across the aisle and helped form the House Bipartisan Women’s Caucus.
 Members of that group worked together to develop a common sense remedy that provided a balanced budget, increased school funding and ended the disastrous Brownback tax experiment.
 But the job isn’t done, which is why we need her in the Kansas Senate.

 Cindy consistently advocates and votes to provide funding for our public K-12 schools.
 She understands that post-high school education is critical to the future of the state and that educators deserve respect, fair pay and stable employment.